andywalton7/sdk-test/source/index.html.md

 PUT https://api.electioapp.com/allocation/{consignmentReference}/allocatewithcheapestquote
 ```

-To allocate a single consignment to the cheapest available carrier service, use the **Allocate Consignment** endpoint.
+To allocate a single consignment to the cheapest available carrier service, use the **[Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoint.
 Once an **Allocate Consignment** request is received and validated, PRO checks for quotes to ship the consignment in question, and automatically allocates the consignment to the cheapest service.

-This endpoint takes a `{consignmentReference}` as a path parameter, and returns a single Allocation Summary.
+This endpoint takes a `{consignmentReference}` as a path parameter, and returns an Allocation Summary.

 > Example Allocate Consignment Request
 ```